School Holiday Activities: Melbourne

 It’s perfect for young LEGO enthusiasts and budding engineers looking for an engaging and educational holiday experience.

-- When: Easter holiday period (specific dates depend on location).
+When: Winter school holiday period (specific dates depend on location).

 With its magnificent domed reading room, it’s a sight to behold, offering a quiet space for reading and learning.